3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 To add this, we have to install [PyYAML](https://pyyaml.org/) and [uritemplate](https://github.com/python-hyper/uritemplate)

-    $ pip install pyyaml uritemplate then create a computer readable schema with:
+    $ pip install pyyaml uritemplate then create a static computer readable schema with:

     $ python manage.py generateschema > openapi-schema.yml
+or we create a dynami

 ## Tutorial summary
 Rest - Representational state transfer